A Well-Read Tart

 When Laurie sees love interest Jack through a bus window on a wintry day in London, the frigid air is swirling with snowflakes.
 It’s magical, it’s inspired, and although Laurie and Jack don’t actually meet in that moment, they do have some other pivotal scenes that take place in snow.

-Not to ruin the romantc mood, but… have you ever seen snow in a city??
+Not to ruin the romantic mood, but… have you ever seen snow in a city??
 Sure, it’s magical and glittery while softly falling through the air, but the minute it hits the grimy, commuter-trodden streets, it turns dirtyAF.

 Cookie dough